diagrams/diagrams-doc/doc/manual.rst

 compensate.
 If you wish to alter an image's aspect ratio, you can do so by scaling nonuniformly with `scaleX`, `scaleY`, or something similar.

-.. container:: todo

-  check if the postscript backend supports images

 Currently, the cairo backend can only include images in ``.png`` format, but hopefully this will be expanded in the future.
 Other